 If you consent to hearing from us in the future, we will store your personal data and contact you by email or SMS to let you know about future events we hold.
 You have the right to ask us not to process your personal data for marketing purposes at any time.
 You can exercise this right by unsubscribing from marketing emails you receive or by contacting us at the address set out above.

-We will process your personal data for a maximum of five years from your last engagement with us, before removing it from our systems.
+We will hold and process your personal data for a maximum of five years from your last engagement with us, before removing it from our systems.
 If you want us to stop processing your personal data before this time, please contact us.

 We do not currently use automated decision-making including profiling.